 On a side note, check it out - this company uses a kind of velcro instead of a pesky zipper-top so their bags can be resealed easily.
 I wish every company would do the same.
 Big shout out to LUNDBERG FAMILY FARMS!

 Ok, back to the recipe.
-Cook your wild rice according to the package directions.
-OR cook its really fast in an electric pressure cooker (instant pot).
+Cook your wild rice according to the package directions, OR cook it even faster in an electric pressure cooker (instant pot).
 Here’s how.

 Place 1 cup of wild rice in the pressure cooker.

-Add 1 quart (4 cups) of chicken stock (I used my own homemade chicken stock, but you could use store bought stock, or even plane water).
+Add 1 quart (4 cups) of chicken stock (I used my own homemade chicken stock, but you could use store bought stock, or even plain water).

 My stock was unsalted so I added 1 teaspoon of kosher salt.
 Be careful not to add too much salt if you use store bought chicken stock.